Skip to main content

 Certificate Course

 No project exists in a vacuum--projects of all sizes and degrees of complexity are imagined, executed and ultimately evaluated by stakeholders in the context of evolving environmental factors.
-Projects may fall along a spectrum of simple to complex with some possessing known predictable requirements and implications while others involve a variety of known and unknown variables and implications.

 Duration

-Self-paced or Instructor-led (8 weeks)
+On Demand or Session Based (8 weeks)

 University Credits